seanf0617/automate-all-the-things/README.md

 ## Getting started
 - fork a copy of this [repo](https://github.com/chrisgallivan/automate-all-the-things) following instructions [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)
+- create a Jenkins pipeline job:
+-- To configure your Pipeline project to use a Jenkinsfile from source control:

+Follow the procedure above for defining your Pipeline through the classic UI until you reach step 5 (accessing the Pipeline section on the Pipeline configuration page).

+From the Definition field, choose the Pipeline script from SCM option.

+From the SCM field, choose the type of source control system of the repository containing your Jenkinsfile.

+Complete the fields specific to your repository’s source control system.
+Tip: If you are uncertain of what value to specify for a given field, click its ? icon to the right for more information.

+In the Script Path field, specify the location (and name) of your Jenkinsfile.
+This location is the one that Jenkins checks out/clones the repository containing your Jenkinsfile, which should match that of the repository’s file structure.
+The default value of this field assumes that your Jenkinsfile is named "Jenkinsfile" and is located at the root of the repository.

+When you update the designated repository, a new build is triggered, as long as the Pipeline is configured with an SCM polling trigger.

 - run from a command prompt: `docker run --name fcayeo -it --rm -v %CD%:/clocal fca-docker-apps.artifactory.intra.fcagroup.com/fcayeo-docker:latest`
 - drink: a small coffee or espresso